 As I slowly learned English my talent for school re-emerged.
 When I was about to graduate from elementary school, I was tested by a number of exclusive private schools and won scholarships to all of them.
 However, I'd also been accepted by Hunter College High School, a public high school for the intellectually gifted, and that was where I wanted to go.

 By then, my family had stopped working at the sweatshop and we'd moved to a run-down brownstone in Brooklyn Heights that had been divided into formerly rent-controlled apartments.
 It was a vast improvement, but there was still no money to spare.
 If I didn't get into a top school with a full financial aid package, I wouldn't be able to go to college.
 Although I loved English, I didn't think it was a practical choice and devoted myself to science instead.
-In my last year in high school, I worked in three laboratories: the Genetic Engineering and Molecular Biology labs at Sloan-Kettering Cancer Research Center and the Biophysics/Interface Lab at the Veterans Administration Medical Center in Brooklyn.
+In my last year in high school, I worked in three laboratories.

 I was accepted early to Harvard and I'd done enough college work to take Advanced Standing when I entered, thus skipping a year and starting as a sophomore in Physics.
 It was in college that I realized that I could follow my true calling, writing, and switched into English and American Literature.
 I put myself through Harvard, working up to four jobs at a time to do so: washing dishes in the dining hall, cleaning rooms, reading to the blind, teaching English, and acting as the director of a summer program for Chinese immigrant children.
 Like many working-class people, I didn’t have the opportunity to take lessons for extracurricular activities as a child.
 It was in college that I also discovered I loved to dance.

 I graduated with honors, then while looking for a day job, stumbled across a newspaper ad that read: “Wanted: Professional Ballroom Dancer, Will Train.”
 Terrified and unprepared, I went to the dance studio in an oversized red dress, black pumps I had covered with permanent marker to disguise their bald patches, and a long red scarf wrapped around my head like a turban.
 Somehow, despite all this, they invited me back for the audition, and then for the three-week training class.
-Ultimately, they hired me and taught me how to dance.
-I worked as a professional ballroom dancer for Fred Astaire East Side Studio in New York City for three years.
+Ultimately, they hired me.
+I worked as a professional ballroom dancer for Fred Astaire in New York City for three years.
 I trained, did shows and competitions, and taught students how to waltz, swing, and mambo.
 For a young immigrant woman who had never fit in, who had never felt graceful, it was a great personal transformation.
 That was the basis for my second book, Mambo in Chinatown.

-I then moved to the Netherlands and went through the process of adjusting to another culture and learning another language again.
+Meanwhile, I fell in love with a Dutch man.
+I moved to the Netherlands and went through the process of adjusting to another culture and learning another language again.
 I taught English at Leiden University and the Technical University of Delft in the Netherlands.
 I also worked as a Dutch-English translator until I finished Girl in Translation.
 After it was accepted for publication, I quit to write full-time.